-We have a great collection in the gallery from the artist with whom we work together
+We have a great collection in the gallery from the artists with whom we work

 Marian Bijlenga works with thread, fabric and horsehair, fishscales and parchment, materials which are soft, light, flexible and open to endless development.

 For her transparency is a prerequisite.
 By leaving some space between the structure and the wall the object is freed from its background and interacts with the white wall.
 It becomes what she calls a “Spatial Drawing”.